malc0mn/ptp-ip/README.md

 logs: `sudo journalctl -f`.
 When those are open, connect to your camera's SSID and look closely at what it spews out.
 ### IPv6 errors
-If you see IPv6 related errors in the logs, make sure you disable IPv6 for your camera's SSID.
-You can do this using the UI under the IPv6 settings and selecting the method `disabled` or you can edit the config file directly:
+If you see IPv6 related errors in the logs, make sure you disable IPv6 for the connection to your camera's SSID.
+You can do this using the UI under the IPv6 settings and selecting the method `disabled` or you can edit the config file
+directly:
 `sudo vi /etc/NetworkManager/system-connections/[SSID].nmconnection`.
 Look for the `[ipv6]` section or add it if it's not there and make sure that this line is present: `method=disabled`.